sanghvip/learning_vue/README.md

 3. @(shorthand) replaces v-on
 4. listen for keyboard event using @keyup.
 Listen for enter key press using @keyup.enter
 5. event modifier listens for specific event.
 For a keyup event is @keyup.enter

+Vue components
+1.  app.component will be used to create a vue component which takes 2 parameter, name and options object
+2. the options object can contain template key to specify the template
+3. data key to specify the data
+4. passing data to child component using v-bind:var_name
+5. Child component can accept props from parent by specifying props key in the components options object
+6. for the parent component to recognize any child component, we need a component key and value of lists containing the child component name
+7. since v-bind is a very common directive, we can use :<propname> instead of v-bind
+8. To pass a value to child we create a prop key in the child component and specify the lable.
+For passing from child to parent, we have something called modelValue and computed key with its own get and set method.
+9. props are immutable in the child

+Vue template loop
+1. v-for is a for in loop which can be used to iterate over an array
+2. key attribute should be specified on the element which will be repeated